pablo-abc/pablo.berganza.dev-astro/src/pages/blog/felte-an-extensible-form-library-solid.md

 * Using Tippy.js to display your messages  in a tooltip.
 * Using the browser’s built-in constraint validation API, which can be less friendly to mobile users.

-For brevity, I am only going to write about the first package.
+For brevity, I am only going to cover the first package.
 But you can read more about the rest [in the documentation](https://felte.dev/docs/solid/reporters).

 Using a Solid component to get your validation messages can be done with the package `@felte/reporter-solid`.
 You’ll need to add it to your project using your favourite package manager: